http://acl.asn.au/a-tragedy-for-the-church/

 CoE Newspaper 2.01.08 p 5:

 A new wave of parish defections has washed across the Episcopal Church with congregations in Tennessee, Pittsburgh and Central Florida quitting the national church in protest to its leftward drift.
+The response to American church secessions however, has differed from past battles with a premium being placed on an amicable parting of the ways.

 The new wave of defections has also come from “Windsor Dioceses”—dioceses whose leaders have been opposed to the innovation in doctrine and discipline made in recent years by the national church’s leadership.